 Sharon Brown-Welty became the campus's fourth dean in 2014 and retired in 2018.

-Jake Zhu will become the campus's fifth dean in July, 2019.
+Jake Zhu became the campus's fifth dean in 2019.